 This is a great trick that attracts and then eliminates gnats.
 Fill a small dish with vinegar and then add a little dish soap.
 Because gnats are naturally attracted to the smell of vinegar they will be pulled right in.
 The residue of the soap will trap them into your dish, ending their days of annoying you.
 If you are hosting a party, or having over guests, make sure to replace the bowl often with fresh solution.

 Often indoor gnats are attracted to sources of moisture.
 This really becomes a problem if you have indoor plants.
 When you water your plants you are basically inviting the gnats in for a visit.
 You can kick them right back out again with lemon oil.
 Gnats despise the scent of lemon.
-Lemon essential oils can be purchased at any herb shop.
+Lemon essential oil can be purchased from this page on Amazon.
 To use the oil, simply rub a good amount around the lip of each of your indoor planters.
-The lemon oil also acts as an instant air freshener making any room smell sweeter.
+Alternatively, diffuse the oil in an essential oil diffuser to both repel gnats and also add a delightful citrusy freshness to your home.

 Gnats are annoying, but harsh chemicals can be dangerous.
 Try these natural remedies to get rid of them safely.